-The Bachelor of Science degree in nursing science is offered by the University of Alaska Anchorage in cooperation with UAF Community & Technical College.
+The Bachelor of Science degree in nursing is offered by the University of Alaska Anchorage in cooperation with UAF Community & Technical College.

 Both schools work together to administer the program locally in Fairbanks.
 The program consists of three semesters of pre-requisites followed by five trimesters of nursing courses which begin in September of the academic year.